Until Proven Innocent

 “in 28% of cases that have been overturned, there has been a false confession.”

 “Unfortunately, when people rush to judgment to appease the constituents,” said Mr. Salaam, “sometimes things don’t go the way you want them to.
 That blunder allowed the real perpetrator to continue to be out on the streets and to commit more crimes.”

-The members of the Central Park Five have yet to receive a public apology from the city, with whom they are still engaged in wrongful-conviction lawsuit.
+The members of the Central Park Five have yet to receive a public apology from the city, with whom they are still engaged in a wrongful-conviction lawsuit.

 After speaking in to the entire Upper School in Chapel, the three visitors hosted an hour-long Q & A session with over 100 interested students.
 Packer students asked the visitors about feelings of vengeance and reconciliation.
 They asked if Mr. Santana and Mr. Salaam still believed in the justice system.
 They wondered if anyone on the other side of the case would ever agree to a public dialog.